Biography

 Kay’s experience is primarily in the area of banking and finance transactions which include acting for local and foreign financial institutions and companies in a range of domestic and cross-border transactions.
-In particular, she has acted in transactions involving Islamic finance, bilateral and syndicated loans, debt capital market issuance, as well as other advisory matters on various financial regulations.
+She has particular expertise in Islamic finance, trade finance, bilateral and syndicated loans, debt capital market issuances, and advising on various financial regulations in the UAE, including ADGM and DIFC.

 She is a member of the Honourable Society of Lincoln’s Inn.